feryardiant/fpdf/docs/Home.md

 * **Original Author:** [Olivier PLATHEY](http://fpdf.org/)
 * **FPDF Version:** 1.7

-## License

-Permission is hereby granted, free of charge, to any person obtaining a copy of this software to use, copy, modify, distribute, sublicense, and/or sell copies of the software, and to permit persons to whom the software is furnished to do so.

-**THE SOFTWARE IS PROVIDED "AS IS", WITHOUT WARRANTY OF ANY KIND, EXPRESS OR IMPLIED**.

 ## Installation

 The package exists in the packagist repository as `feryardiant/fpdf`.